Keto Night Sweats Cause + Quick Fixes for Hot Flash & Keto Flu

 However, the keto diet can bring more severe versions of these symptoms or worse sweating due to the emphasis on strict carb restriction.

-Are Night Sweats With Odor Normal With Keto?
+Normalcy of Night Sweats With Odor in Keto

-While any sweat likely has some odor, keto night sweats are known to have a distinct scent; some describe it as more sweet or even fruity, while others compare the smell to that of acetone.
-But are night sweats with odor normal with keto?
+While any sweat likely has some odor, keto flu is known to have a distinct scent; some describe it as more sweet or even fruity, while others compare the smell to that of acetone.
+However, night sweats with odor are normal with keto.

 Strangely enough, keto sweats at night actually should have a noticeable smell–this signifies that the body has begun burning ketones and is starting to adjust to the carb restrictions.
 This odor isn’t just in sweat, but might be noticed on one’s breath as well if they recently started the keto diet.